Simultaneous Learning of Static and Dynamic Charges: Methods

 \subsection{Molecular Dynamics and IR Spectra}

 All simulations were carried out using the atomic simulation environment (ASE)\cite{hjorthlarsen17a}.
 A time step of $\SI{0.5}{\femto\second}$ was used in conjunction with a Bussi-Parinello thermostat\cite{bussi07a} to simulate bulk water and water clusters at constant temperature and constant volume.
 For simulations of clusters, we removed the center of mass velocity and rotation and performed ten runs per model and structure which were then averaged over.
+All results for clusters shown in the main work are obtained as the average over 95 independent simulations of $\SI{50}{\pico\second}$ per system and model.
+For the bulk systems, twenty simulations of length $\SI{100}{\pico\second}$ are used.
+For comparison the Supporting Information shows results for the LOREM models obtained from five independent simulations for each system and model.
 The polarisation time derivative follows from the chain rule\cite{schienbein23a}

-with $\vec{v}^i$ the particle's velocity.
+with $\vec{v}_i$ the particle's velocity.
 The frequency-dependent complex electric susceptibility is obtained from the polarisation-polarisation time correlation function\cite{carlson20a}

 where $\vec{P}(t)$ is calculated from \cref{eq:time_deriv_m} via numerical integration.
 Using the Wiener--Khinchin theorem, we compute the dissipative imaginary part $\chi''$ from the polarisation spectrum as